mitufy/opengrid-projects/README.md

 A place to store my OpenSCAD models for openGrid.

 # How to use:
-I recommend installing **OpenSCAD** and the **BOSL2 library** on your computer to generate 3D models locally using the `.scad` files.
+To generate the models locally, download the repository and install **OpenSCAD** and the **BOSL2 library** on your computer.
 This is faster and more reliable than rendering online.
 However, if you prefer a simpler method, you can just use the customizer on the **MakerWorld** model pages.

 * **OpenSCAD Snapshot:** The stable version is currently outdated; the Snapshot version is recommended.
 Find it here: [openscad.org/downloads.html#snapshots](https://openscad.org/downloads.html#snapshots)
 * **BOSL2 Library:** Files and installation instructions can be found here: [github.com/BelfrySCAD/BOSL2](https://github.com/BelfrySCAD/BOSL2)